Staff & Teaching Artists

-Abby Verbosky, In-Schools Coordinator, roots are in social documentary and street photography/videography.
+Abby Verbosky, Education Specialist, roots are in social documentary and street photography/videography.
 She specializes in media education while maintaining a professional practice.
 Based in Brooklyn, New York, Abby is fully immersed in the local photographic community.
 She recently / currently has teaching residencies in Manhattan, Queens, Brooklyn and the Bronx.
 These include ICP, FIT, Reel Works Middle School and High School programs.
 Verbosky graduated with a Bachelor of Science in Photojournalism and Anthropology from Ohio University and is passionate about visual storytelling.

 Ryan Rivard, Producer, Reel Works Productions, is a filmmaker originally from the “Live Free or Die” state.
 His recent short film OkStupid was an official selection at 2015 Coney Island Film Festival.
 His credits include Fuse TV, The View, and MLB.
 He’s produced and directed award-winning short films, including the Audience Choice Award at the Sleepless in Lake Placid filmmaking competition.
 He holds a BA in Radio/TV/Film from Marist College where he also minored in Creative Writing.
 Email Ryan.

 Liam Mejia-Moran, Production Coordinator, Reel Works Productions, is a graduate of the 2005 Spring Lab.
 His short documentary, Journey to the Unknown screened at Tribeca Film Festival’s 2006 My City My Story.
 Liam has been featured in Latina Magazine as a young filmmaker to watch, and creates work about the latino community in Brooklyn.
 He is currently working on a personal Documentary called “Were Not So different“.
 He works with Stephanie and Ryan at Reel Works in their student run production department.